From the car you drive to the food you eat, domestic and international trade helps make American life possible.

 Freight rail plays a fundamental role in trade.

 A staggering 42% of all rail traffic is connected to international trade, much of which occurs across Canada, Mexico and the United States.
-Because of this connection, capital intensive railroads — which privately invest $25 billion annually to maintain and modernize their 140,000-mile network — have focused part of their investments towards some of the busiest regions for cross-border trade.
+Because of this connection, capital intensive railroads — which privately invest approximately $25 billion annually to maintain and modernize their nearly 140,000-mile network — have focused part of their investments towards some of the busiest regions for cross-border trade.
 These investments include an intermodal facility in Santa Teresa, New Mexico that handles 225,000 containers a year and Florida’s PortMiami where new rail tracks help create a global gateway for trade.

 U.S. trade with Mexico and Canada benefits the nation in many ways.

-As outlined by a new trade coalition of U.S. companies and associations, U.S. trade with Mexico and Canada:
+As outlined by a trade coalition of U.S. companies and associations, U.S. trade with Mexico and Canada:

 - Supports millions of jobs: Trade with Canada and Mexico supports 11 million American jobs in every state in the Union and 49 U.S. states count Canada or Mexico as one of their top three merchandise export markets.